luluzhou1/alinush.github.io/_includes/refs.md

 [^BGG94]: **Incremental Cryptography: The Case of Hashing and Signing**, by Bellare, Mihir and Goldreich, Oded and Goldwasser, Shafi, *in Advances in Cryptology --- CRYPTO '94*, 1994

 [^BGH19]: **Halo: Recursive Proof Composition without a Trusted Setup**, by Sean Bowe and Jack Grigg and Daira Hopwood, *in Cryptology ePrint Archive, Report 2019/1021*, 2019, [[URL]](https://eprint.iacr.org/2019/1021)

+[^BGJT14]: **A Heuristic Quasi-Polynomial Algorithm for Discrete Logarithm in Finite Fields of Small Characteristic**, by Barbulescu, Razvan and Gaudry, Pierrick and Joux, Antoine and Thomé, Emmanuel, *in Advances in Cryptology -- EUROCRYPT 2014*, 2014

 [^BGKplus19]: **Handel: Practical Multi-Signature Aggregation for Large Byzantine Committees**, by Olivier Bégassat and Blazej Kolad and Nicolas Gailly and Nicolas Liochon, *in CoRR*, 2019, [[URL]](http://arxiv.org/abs/1906.05132)